Meet Jon

 Towards the end, however, something shifted.
-The workplace culture I found myself in felt stifling.
-No longer satisfied by the pursuit of financial stability alone, and having stopped finding the work purposeful, I started to ask the kinds of questions that often seem to surface at certain points in life: Is this all there is? and Who am I if I am not my work?
+The culture I found myself in felt increasingly stifling.
+No longer satisfied by the pursuit of financial stability alone, and having stopped finding the work purposeful, I started to ask the kinds of questions that often surface at certain points in a life: Is this all there is?
+Who am I if I am not my work?

-Eventually, after years of wondering what else might be possible, I decided to pivot fully and retrain.
-It was not an easy decision, but it was a necessary one.
+Eventually I decided to pivot fully and retrain.
+It was not an easy decision.
+It was a necessary one.

 I began by training in Gestalt psychotherapy, which required being in therapy myself as well as engaging in demanding experiential group work.
 During that period I began to recognise how much of my life I had spent hiding in plain sight.
 Despite a fortunate childhood, I had been beset by a persistent lack of self-worth, and had found effective ways to mask it.
 In the workplace this often meant conforming to systemic norms through male bravado, posturing, shouting louder than the next person, and turning a blind eye to the bullying tendencies of others — and in doing so becoming complicit.
 I also had to admit that these adaptive traits came easily to me, which allowed me to maintain a convincing sense of competence and commitment long after I had mentally begun to move on.